 Laura Limpin aka The Big BadolescentAn adorable young girl who, whenever angered, transforms into a monstrous teenager.
 Voiced by Grey DeLisle as Laura and Dee Bradley Baker as The Big Badlosecent.

 "Operation F.L.U.S.H." — He takes out five other villains thinking they're KND operatives in disguise.
 Of course, the five villains in question had just successfully taken over the Sector V treehouse, and then (just as he thought how could things get any worse) Numbuhs 1-5 (The actual members of Sector V who have been all excused from school early) show up and kick his butt.
-What an Idiot, indeed.
+He's even stupider than we thought.

 Friendly Enemy: He was friends with Numbuh Four for awhile ("Operation M.O.V.I.E."), and joined the announcers in the finale.
 Though, in the CM/HB example he referred to Numbuh Four (actually Nightbrace) as his arch-nemesis.
 Gets kinda weird when it's revealed in a canon comic that he's Numbuh Four's uncle.